Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 Problem Specification
 ---------------------

-Consider an undirected graph G with n vertices and m edges where each vertex is associated with a positive weight w.
-Find a maximum weighted independent set, i.e., select a set of vertices in graph G where there is no edge between any pair of vertices and the sum of the vertex weight is maximum.
+Consider an undirected graph :math:`G` with :math:`n` vertices and :math:`m` edges where each vertex is associated with a positive weight :math:`w`.
+Find a maximum weighted independent set, i.e., select a set of vertices in graph :math:`G` where there is no edge between any pair of vertices and the sum of the vertex weight is maximum.

 .. tabs::